jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+The discovery of the things that matter is three quarters of the battle.

+> *Seeing like a State*

 I’m a scribble on a scribble, completely unsuitable for one of your books; forget it, Lenù, one doesn’t tell the story of an erasure.

 ...